 - Remove the bowl from the microwave and give it a good mix.

-- You can use the sweetened chocolate immediately or pour it into a sealed container/chocolate molds and refrigerate it for future use.
+- You can use the sweetened chocolate immediately or pour it into a sealed container/chocolate mold and refrigerate it for future use.

 The microwave speeds up the process considerably.
 Therefore, simply microwave the chocolate and relish the sweet treats anytime you want if you’re in a rush.